Children's Hospital of Philadelphia and University of Pennsylvania

 and manipulate gene expression?

-We are building an interdisciplinary team of biologists, engineers, physicists, and computer scientists.
-Multiple positions are available:
+We are an interdisciplinary team of biologists, engineers, physicists, and computer scientists.
+See below for available positions:

 Our research is highly interdisciplinary and as such we are open to postdocs from a variety of backgrounds.